StevenLambion/SwiftDuxNavigation/README.md

 # SwiftDux Navigation (Experimental)

-> An experimental library to implement deep link routing in SwiftDux.
+> Provides deep link routing to SwiftUI applications powered by SwiftDux.

 [![Swift Version][swift-image]][swift-url]
 ![Platform Versions][ios-image]

-Originally, I hadn't planned on creating a routing library for SwiftDux, but after the lack of features and a number of defects with the built-in offerings I took a stab at it.
-This library implements a deep-link style API for SwiftUI.
-It's currently experimental and could be superseded by any new offering Apple might bring along.
+This is an experimental library that implements a deep-link style API for navigation.
+It's currently in an early proof-of-concept stage.
+Its goal is focused on the routing of an application with minimal additions to the built-in SwiftUI views.

 ## Features
 - Deep link style navigation.
-- Save and restore the application's navigation using SwiftDux.
+- Save and restore navigation between sessions automatically.
-- Stack navigation (using UINavigationController)
+- Stack navigation
+    - Uses UINavigationController on iOS.
     - Supports swiping to go back.
     - Works with SwiftUI navigation bar features.
-- Scene support (such as UIScene)
+- Scene support to create separate routes between windows or UIScenes.

 ## Thing to do
 - Error handling